allenlin90/programmingLearning/javascript/vueTheCompleteGuide/README.md

-# 6. Moving to a Better Development SEtup & Workflow with the Vue CLI
+# 6. Moving to a Better Development Setup & Workflow with the Vue CLI
 ## 6.1.
 Why We Need A Development Server
 1. If we don't have a demo server, we can't mock up `http` or `https` connnection protocol.
 We just open the file with `file` protocol.
 1. Some (modern JavaScript or Browser feateurs will not work).
 1. We'd like to simulate the environment hosting a website in regular server.

 ## 6.2.
-WHy We Want A Better Developer Experience
+Why We Want A Better Developer Experience
 1. Without a configured local server, we need to reload the page after every change.
 1. We can use other tools such as auto-complete when using frequently used terms or structure.
 1. As the Vue app goes bigger, we may separate the JavaScript file into different files.
 Without the tools, we have to use `script` tag in the main HTML to import all the JavaScript file.